Papá Noel en la cárcel (A5 student sheets)

 - When they chuckle at Father Christmas’ wife being called Mary Christmas (I know, that one gets me every time too), I know they are near the end of the text.
 I read it to them, fairly slowly, on the visualiser, adding in any miming or accompanying pictures as may be necessary as parallel sources of meaning.
 No translating.

 - I have a box of 20 dice which come in very handy at times like these – back I go, round the room, dolling out one per pair of students.
-A little roll and a number is chosen, which corresponds to a question in the newspaper report (the ones I’ve listed above).
+A little roll and a number is chosen, which corresponds to a question/statement in the newspaper report (the ones I’ve listed above).
 So different students will have different numbers, several pairs of course will have the same number as other pairs.
 All pupils speculate with their partner on the answer to their question or an explanation for the statement for a minute or two (depending on the group, range of level within the class, how accustomed they are to doing this sort of thing, this may need some extra support on the board) and I take a few answers.
 My only aim, really, is to get a bit of enthusiasm going before we get down to the activity.
 For me, this always produces a much better level of commitment from the class to the task they’re about to do.

 - I explain the activity that they have to do.
 I think it’s a good idea not to go straight from reading the newspaper report to writing.
 I want to get some ideas going first – some will be more inspired than others – the wackier, the better as this will really appeal to some pupils’ sense of humour.
 Everyone chooses for themselves whether they want to do an interview or a straight report.
 The interview is generally easier, so I may suggest to some to do this if I think they may find the report too challenging.
 We establish who the audience is, what the text is and why they are writing it (TAP).
 Let them think about it for about a minute, no talking.
 Then I give out the instruction sheet (the bit I sliced off the student sheet so they didn’t get ahead of me).